Content and Navigation

 2. Registering as an exporter with MAQIS

 In order to successfully export durians from Malaysia, you would have to register and obtain permits from two different government bodies.
-First, register as an exporter with Malaysian Qurantine Inspection Services (MAQIS) to obtain the MAQIS Export Permit.
+First, register as an exporter with Malaysian Quarantine Inspection Services (MAQIS) to obtain the MAQIS Export Permit.
 You can do this through the e-portal Dagang Net.

 Registering with Dagang Net